-tg01003_ha tg01003_g1 ts15201 1 University of applied sciences 1 University of applied sciences 6 Degree course at an administration and business academy (VWA) (incl. cooperative state university) (incl. cooperative state university) 7 Degree course at a Berufsakademie/cooperative state university 8 Degree course at a college of public administration 9 Degree course at a university of applied sciences (not a college of public administration) 2 University 2 University 10 Degree course at a university, including college of education, art college, music college vocational education history In waves 3, 5, and 7, an attempt has been made to retrospectively gather additional information about vocational education episodes that were concurrent with the first study episode of the winter term 2010/11.
+tg01003_ha/tg01003_g1 ts15201 1 University of applied sciences (incl.
+Beruf- sakademie/cooperative state university) 7 8 9 Degree course at a Berufsakademie/cooperative state university Degree course at a college of public administration Degree course at a university of applied sciences (not a college of public administration) 2 University 10 Degree course at a university, including college of ed- ucation, art college, music college vocational education history In the telephone interview following wave 1 (i. e., in wave 3, 5, or 7, depending on panel participation), the vocational education history from winter term 2010/2011 onwards was newly collected with an improved survey instrument.
 This has led to duplicate and/or right-censored episodes in the dataset spVocTrain.
 In order to deal with those episodes, the variable tx20100 was introduced to give a recommendation which episodes should be used for analyses.
 The rule applies that episodes from wave 1 are always recommended when the start date lies at or before the beginning of the first study episode of the winter term 2010/11.
 Episodes from wave 1 are never recommended when the start date lies after the beginning of the first study episode of the winter term 2010/11.